-Sony announced that its Dualshock 4 controller will see a few minor design tweaks this year with the release of the PlayStation 4 and PS4 Pro.
+Sony now has a revised DualShock 4 controller for the newer PlayStation 4 and PS4 Pro.
 The light bar on the back of the controller now shines through the touchpad on the controller’s face, so battery life indicators and other uses for the light bar (check out a list here that includes game-specific functions) will be easier to read.
 The D-pad and the analog sticks also received a new rubber grip, and the controller itself is a shade lighter than before (in color, not weight).

 The new Xbox One controller also received updates to the D-pad and analog sticks.
 The new controller — white, to match the console — also features improved wireless range and Bluetooth connectivity, which should be a popular feature among gamers that want to connect their controller to a PC.
 A 3.5mm-headphone jack was added to offset the Kinect port’s removal, as well as a textured grip to make the controller feel more comfortable.